nabeelvalley/website/static/content/staging/gatsby-migration-2.md

 }
 ```

-Next we'll create a `index.js` file in the `src` directory with any relevant content from your `index.html` file if any of it has been updated.
+Next we'll create an `index.js` file in the `src` directory with any relevant content from your `index.html` file if any of it has been updated.
 Also be sure to remove the `%PUBLIC_URL%` stuff from the file content

 The `index.js` file needs to be a React Component with the following basic structure for a standard CRA app